micael-diniz/todo-list/README.md

 Challenge proposed by Rocketseat's Ignite course related to Fundamentals of React.

-**_Some tools used here is very overkill and not needed to this project, but the idea was to experiment with new options_**
+**_Some tools used here is very overkill and not needed to this project, but the idea was to experiment with new options_.**

 **Briefing:** [Notion](https://efficient-sloth-d85.notion.site/Desafio-01-Praticando-os-conceitos-do-ReactJS-91fd63dd1a5b4a2796152de293ec1074)